Rules and categories

 , PACKAGE

-This checks that a given string or bytes field will utilize the same type in generated C++ code.
+This checks that a given string or bytes field uses the same type in generated C++ code.

 For files with proto2